 Short for silhouette, which itself is another word for a clipping path.
-Clipping paths are created in image editing applications like Adobe Photoshop to cut a product shot, person or other object from the surrounding background.
-This is done in to make the object stand out.
+Clipping paths are created in image editing applications like Adobe Photoshop to cut a product shot, person, or another object from the surrounding background.
+This is done to make the object stand out.

 single sheet proof

 A proof made by placing layers of toners, dyes, or pigments on a single substrate without the intermediate thin membrane carrier sheets as used for an overlay color proof.
 Some common types of single-sheet off-press proofs are Color-Art, Cromalin, Matchprint, Pressmatch, and signature.